exyi/diplomka/diplomka/text/2-oview-3-terminology.md

 ![Saenger's system of basepair types, [from the](https://doi.org/10.1007/978-1-4612-5190-3) book, page 120](../img/saenger-system-merged.png){#fig:saenger-system-merged}

-Since many different non-canonical basepairs exists, a systematic naming scheme is necessary.
+Since many different non-canonical basepairs exist, a systematic naming scheme is necessary.
 The first such scheme we are aware of was described by [W. Saenger in the book 'Principles of Nucleic Acid Structure' (1984)](https://doi.org/10.1007/978-1-4612-5190-3), where he identified and classified possible basepairs with at least two hydrogen bonds into 28 distinct classes.
 The Saenger's classes are identified using a single ordinal number and are grouped into five higher-level categories based on geometrical symmetry and pairing bases.